Brown-University-Library/glider/src/parser/init-parameters-notes.md

 * the body element (if this is the case, then a `<template>` element is automatically inserted as the direct child of `<body>` to act as a root)

 Note
-> Unless explicitly designared otherwise, the glider-root is a parallel timecontainer, so that all children run simultaneously.
+> Unless explicitly designated otherwise, the `glider-root` is a parallel timecontainer, so that all children run simultaneously.
 To have each child appear in order as a "slideshow", the `phase-type` attribute must be set to `SEQ`.

 ### Phases

-> NOTE: The model for Glider Phases is a simplified version of the SMIL standard.
+> NOTE: Glider Phases is a highly simplified version of [the SMIL standard](https://www.w3.org/TR/2008/REC-SMIL3-20081201/smil-timing.html).

+Currently, for simplicity, _all Glider markup elements have a Phase assigned_, even if it's a trivial instance of `[begin time = 0, duration = Infinity, type = PAR or LEAF]`.
+(In the future, these Phases - which basically don't do anything - may be filtered out)

 Flightplan elements can act as either: